georgemblack/web/src/_posts/2020-01-30-verdict-with-ted-cruz.md

 published: true
 ---

-I found myself unexpectedly interested in the legality of milk on the Senate floor, gossip in the cloakroom, and importantly, substantive discussion on matters of impeachment.
+I found myself unexpectedly interested in the legality of milk on the Senate floor, gossip in the cloakroom, and most surprisingly, the impeachment trial itself.

 Whether or not you like Cruz – the podcast is refreshingly unfiltered and free from "headline noise".
-It's concise and well-explained for the majority of Americans (myself included) that have tuned out, without condescension.
+It's concise and well-explained for the majority of Americans (myself included) that have tuned out – all without condescension.

 I appreciate that.

 Apparently, something is resonating.
 It's the number one podcast in the U.S., and has been for almost a week.